Be your safe space, Share your safe space

 The Street Fairy Project focuses on nurturing and empowering women who are experiencing, or wanting to take action on and become united in, issues related to their rights to be safe in public spaces.
-Through engagement in arts activity, sharing and creating together in safe spaces, we aim to find ways to support, nurture, educate and empower women including every culture and backgroud.
+Through engagement in arts activity, sharing and creating together in safe spaces, we aim to find ways to support, nurture, educate and empower women.

 Explore how through conviction and taking positive action, it is possible to turn fear into empowerment, spin negative energy into resiliance, reposition suffering and repression into well-being and freedom.

-The project's focus is on gifting individials opportunities to engage with the arts as a pathway to sharing combined voices to greater audiences.
-Advocating the need for powerful men to support women's journey to feeling and being safe and protected.
+The project's focus is on gifting individials opportunities to engage with the process of engagement into arts as a pathway to sharing combined voices toreach to greater audiences for the good of all.
+So all people can feel and be safein the place we call home and beyond.
+Advocating the need for men to take a role in harnessing their strength and masculinity to support women's journey to feeling and being safe, as an embodied power of their natural protective instincts.

 A brief history of the Street Fairy